 Have you ever felt like, just because you’re single, some people just see you as someone to help check things off their to-do list?
 I’ve been there.

-I’ll never forget the time I overheard my dad on the phone telling someone that he was pretty sure I could help them out (with what, I don’t know since he didn’t speak to me first).
-I wondered to myself “How does he know I won’t be busy then?!!!”
-From one sister to another, it’s not fun when people volunteer, or worse, voluntold you for things without speaking to you first.
+I’ll never forget the time I overheard my dad on the phone telling someone that I could help them out (with what, I don’t know since he didn’t speak to me first!).

-People assume that because you don’t have a husband or children:
+Some people assume that because you don’t have a husband or children:

 You are not:

-Mind you, the issue isn’t just their requests — it’s also the unspoken pressure.
+Mind you, the issue isn’t just their requests; it’s also the unspoken pressure.

 It’s the guilt trip when you say finally “no.”